jopemachine-arvis/arvis-to-alfred/README.md

 Help to convert arvis-workflow.json to the info.plist file format of Alfred-workflow's

+👷 This library is WIP and can be broken in complex workflow!

 ## Related

 - [arvish](https://github.com/jopemachine/arvish) - Arvis workflow, plugin creator tools